-Please tell us a little about the Kate Nash Agency, how long it’s been established, and how you came to set it up.
+Please tell us a little about Diane Banks Associates, how long the agency has been established, and how you came to join.

 Do you ever find authors outside the slush pile?
 If so, how?

 Rarely but it does happen.
 Sometimes I’ll meet authors at literary festivals or conferences and they’ll pitch their novel to me or sometimes a friend or contact of one of my authors will send their manuscript in.
 The slush pile is usually where I find most of my clients though.